dreamer/boxtron/README.md

 Settings for steam-dos can be found in `~/.config/steam-dos.conf` (or wherever `XDG_CONFIG_HOME` points to).
-New versions of steam-dos add new documentation and options to that file - remove it to force steam-dos to create a fresh one with documentation for all new options.
+New versions of steam-dos add new documentation and options to that file - remove it to force steam-dos to create a fresh one (including documentation for all new options).

-steam-dos will start DOSBox in fullscreen on your primary display, without changing resolution of your screens.
-You can pick different screen by changing option `dosbox.fullscreenmode` in settings file or using `SDOS_SCREEN=<num>` environment variable.

 If you want to modify DOSBox settings for a specific game, edit `steam_dos_<appid>_<id>.conf` file in game's installation dir.
 Remove it to force steam-dos to create a new one.

+### Proper fullscreen support

+steam-dos will start DOSBox in fullscreen on your primary display, without changing resolution of your screens - just as any modern game does by default.

+You can pick different screen by changing option `dosbox.fullscreenmode` in settings file or using `SDOS_SCREEN=<num>` environment variable.

 ### GOG Games